Below: Puppy Schedule / Tail Docking / Choosing Male or Female?

 4.Make a Vet appointment for your puppy just before you are scheduled to receive him/her.
 This is mandatory to start your health guarantee and it is a good idea to get acquainted with your puppy’s health care staff.

-5. Have the puppy food,(Life’s Abundance dry puppy food, or whatever food we tell you), on hand before you get your puppy as well as nutrical if your puppy is a teacup or tiny toy sized puppy.
+5. Have the puppy food,(Life’s Abundance dry puppy food, or whatever food we tell you), on hand before you get your puppy as well as nutrical if your puppy is a tiny sized puppy or finicky eater.
 FOR ORDERING LIFE’S ABUNDANCE FOOD YOU WILL NEED THE BREEDER ORDER CODE NUMBER IF CALLING IN YOUR ORDER: 20060754 Read the Puppy Nutrition page for info on what to feed and what not to feed your puppy/dog.
 The Nutrition page also tells you where to buy the puppy food and vitamins we recommend.
-If your puppy is a Tiny Teacup it will also come with a TEACUP CARE Form that has information on the proper care of a teacup puppy.
+If your puppy is a Tiny or a finicky eater please read NUTRITION PAGE on very specific feeding instructions including SYRINGE FEEDING VIDEO!
+Here is link to you tube video or you can watch it on our website on the NUTRITION PAGE:

 6. Get the spot in your home that you are going to keep the puppy in ready.
 If using one, make sure you have your Puppy Apartment set up before your puppy comes home in the spot you want it to be in.
 Do not let your puppy run through your house unsupervised.
 It will use the restroom, or get hurt.
 So make sure you have the small area or crate set up with food dishes, Potty Park, and blanky ready, or Puppy Apartment set up.
 Food should be available 24/7 for at least the first few weeks, until your puppy is used to his new home and owners.
 Then you can go to 2 or 3 feedings a day.
 Teacup sized puppies may also need a heating pad but you will need to give the puppy room to get away from the pad if it gets to hot.
 Make sure heating pad’s cord is not where your puppy can get to it.
 K&H makes a nice puppy safe heating pad for your pet….
 Don’t forget to also buy puppy safe toys for your puppy to chew on so it does not chew on your $100 shoes!